 - Disqualified, or

 - Substantial likelihood – danger to self or the public if pistol carry permit.
 Claims of criminal misconduct may not be a basis for denial if there was no investigation or documentation.

 - court must award prevailing applicant or permit holder reasonable costs and expenses including attorney fees

 Carrying & police contacts

 Minnesota Statutes §624.714.

 - Must have the Minnesota carry permit card and government-issued photo ID in possession when carrying a pistol.
 And must display the permit card and identification document upon lawful demand by a peace officer.
 A violation is a petty misdemeanor.

 - dismiss citation for violating paragraph (a) if the person shows that the person had a permit to carry.

 - Upon the request of a peace officer, a permit holder shall disclose whether the permit holder is carrying a firearm.

 Traffic stop with Minnesota carry permit

 Best practices at police contacts

-- We don’t want to do or say anything that could make anyone less safe at the traffic stop.
+- We want to avoid doing or saying anything that could make anyone less safe at the traffic stop.

 - But one option is to hand the police officer your carry permit under your driver’s license, if you are carrying.

-- If you’ve handed the police officer your carry permit, he or she may ask if you are armed.
+- If you’ve handed the police officer your carry permit, the police officer may ask if you are armed.
 Let them know you are, where, and wait instruction from the police officer.
 (Hands visible.
 Avoid reaching for the weapon, or anything.)

 - We want the police officer to feel safe and in control.
 But we don’t want to do anything until first requested to do so by the police officer.
 When in doubt, ask for clarification.
 But do not assume.
 The police officer may wish to take temporary possession of your weapon(s) for safety.
 However they wish to do so, comply.
 And that could mean getting out of the vehicle with hands open and up, with the officer retrieving the firearm.
 The officer should return the firearm at the conclusion of the traffic stop.
 So be polite.